 - Donor Advised Funds – These are public foundations, not unlike Community Foundations, but instead of being hyper-local, they have a broad mandate to allow donors to give to any registered charity.
 Some also have the ability to work with other funders and organizations to enter into collaborative funding models.
 In the case with DAFs, the donor advises on where to direct the funds, but ultimately the Board of Directors of the DAF have the final approval.

-- Venture Philanthropy Funds – These are pooled assets from multiple sources with the sole purpose to invest in social purpose businesses and non-profit social enterprises.
+- Venture Philanthropy Funds – These giving vehicles pool assets from multiple sources with the sole purpose to invest in social purpose businesses and non-profit social enterprises.
 The investments can be in the form of grants, debt financing, or equity.

 In all of the examples above, except for number five, contributions are irrevocable.